MagneticSimulation/MicroMagnetic.jl/docs/src/index.md

 pkg> add CUDA
 ```

-Now we will see similar messages if we type `using MicroMag`
+Now we will see similar messages if we type `using MicroMagnetic`

 ```
-julia> using MicroMag
+julia> using MicroMagnetic
 julia> using CUDA
 Precompiling CUDAExt
   1 dependency successfully precompiled in 8 seconds.
 383 already precompiled.